-Thanksgiving Assistance Programs List, 2020.
-These programs offer help and free Thanksgiving food and meals for low income families.
-All these charities work to provide Thanksgiving support for struggling families and individuals.
+These programs provide free Thanksgiving food and meals for low income families.
+All these charitable groups are working to provide Thanksgiving support for those who need it this season.

 Thanksgiving is an exciting holiday – but it can be very stressful.